Preamble

 Custody: Strong restriction over the person’s movement.

-People
+Section 4: People

-Privacy: Prevention knowledge of personally identifiable information.
+Privacy: Prevention of knowledge of personally identifiable information.

 Justice: Society ruled by a set of moral and legitimate Law, and such Laws being enacted by reasonable and standardized processes.

-Equality: Persons are to be treated the same and without segregation or discrimination under the Law without regard for any immutable characteristic.
+Equality: Persons are to be treated the same and without segregation or discrimination under the Law and without regard for any immutable characteristic.

 Immutable characteristic: Characteristics or traits of a person that are innate, fundamental, or unchangeable.